tiagopog/jsonapi-utils/README.md

 ## Why JSONAPI::Utils?

-One of the main motivations behind `JSONAPI::Utils` is to keep things explicit in controllers (no hidden actions) so that developers can easily understand and maintain their code.
+One of the main motivations behind `JSONAPI::Utils` is to keep things explicit in controllers (no hidden actions :-) so that developers can easily understand and maintain their code.

-Unlike `JSONAPI::Resources` (JR), JU doesn't care about how you will operate your controller's actions.
-The gem deals only with the request validation and response rendering (via JR's objects) and provides a set of useful helpers along the way.
-Developers can then decide how to actually operate their actions: service objects, interactors etc.
+Unlike `JSONAPI::Resources` (JR), JU doesn't care about how you will operate your controller actions.
+The gem deals only with the request validation and response rendering (via JR's objects) and provides a set of helpers (renders, formatters etc) along the way.
+Thus developers can decide how to actually operate their actions: service objects, interactors etc.

 ## Usage